Bundles

 A bundle can contain:

-- one or more video files
+- one or more recordings

 - playback state for review